ccsbio/Portfolio-Bioinformatics/Python programs for genomics/Alignment (bash and Python)/README.md

 ```

 ## Expected output
-- With **Python**: a file called sorted_merged.sam containing the alignsments against *Saccharomyces cerevisiae*.
+- With **Python**: a file called `sorted_merged.sam` containing the alignments against *Saccharomyces cerevisiae*.
 In addition, the histogram of possible trimers and the number of alignments are displeayed on the command line.
-- With **Bash**: a directory called FASTA_aln_output containing a text file with the histogram and a file called sorted_merged.sam with the alignments.
+- With **Bash**: a directory called `FASTA_aln_output` containing a text file with the histogram and a file called `sorted_merged.sam` with the alignments.

 In addition:
 The **Bwa** package creates five files for indexing the reference genome of the input.
 These files have the following extensions: